GrapesJS/grapesjs/docs/modules/Layers.md

 Layers are a direct representation of your components, therefore they will only be available once your components are loaded in the editor (eg. you might load your project data from a remote endpoint).

-In your configuration, you're able to change the global behavior of layers (eg. make all layers not sortable) and also decide which component layer should be used as a root.
+In your configuration, you're able to change the global behavior of layers (eg. make all the layers not sortable) and also decide which component layer should be used as a root.

 ```js
 const editor = grapesjs.init({